bekk/bekk-christmas/post/kotlin/wip-kotlinx-serialization.md

 Usikker på om dette er riktig vinkling

 Serialization and deserialization is hard, and if used incorrectly you may have just inadvertently introduced a [sneaky bug](https://kotlin.christmas/2020/8) or even a [security flaw](https://www.cvedetails.com/product/42991/Fasterxml-Jackson-databind.html?vendor_id=15866) into your application.

+Java Classes require a custom KSerializer, written by hand.

+Adapt Moshi, none of the flaws from gson or jackson, and still typesafe.
 </pre>